 In the past, illiteracy was a cultural norm.
 Through endless repetition, the farmers and fishermen who developed karate ingrained their techniques into their muscle memory, as they had no other means to store and recall information.
 Even if they did have instructional manuals or websites, what good would they be in a fight?
 During an attack, there is no time to review.
 You either know karate, or you don’t.
 The techniques must become a part of you, just as the dancer becomes the dance.

-Also in modern times, several prominent martial artists have eschewed the need for kata practice.
+Several prominent martial artists have eschewed the need for kata practice.
 Bruce Lee championed this cause, stating that: “Classical forms dull your creativity, condition and freeze your sense of freedom.
 You no longer ‘be,’ but merely ‘do’, without sensitivity.”
 This is only true for karateka who have slipped into comfort zones, and lost sight of the applications of these movements (bunkai).
 Without bunkai, kata is just aerobics.
 Unlike other arts, there is no one, correct, or authoritative way to interpret our kata.
 Multiple self-defense applications exist for each movement.
 We will show you one application — it is up to you to discover the others.
 By analyzing a few, standardized techniques in great detail, you will learn how to breakdown and analyze motion itself, enabling you to find martial applications in everything.
 (Case and point: to pass help pass the time waiting to ride a new roller coaster, the authors devised a martial art based off the hand-signals the ride operators used to communicate with each other.)
-Bruce Lee became a fantastic and free fighter — but only after gaining the benefits of performing the standardized forms of Wing Chun Kung Fu for several years.
+Bruce Lee became a fantastic and free fighter -- but only after gaining the benefits of performing the standardized forms of Wing Chun Kung-fu for several years.
 Bruce Lee excelled not because he rejected forms, but because he rejected the dogmatic interpretation of forms.
 A man is only as weak as his imagination allows him to be.

 When performing a kata, your mind should be focused on perfecting you biomechanics.
 Practice makes permanent — performing sloppy kata only trains you to become a poor fighter.
 The quality of practice sessions is always more important than their quantity.
 (10 x 1 = 10, and 10,000 x 0 = 0) As you grow more comfortable with a kata, you should gradually start to focus part of your attention to the bunkai of each movement.